RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Systematics

 \subsection{Centering performance of \redmapper{} cluster finder}

 Although we weight each central galaxy candidate by the probability $P_{cen}$ that the galaxy is the correct cluster center, biases in $P_{cen}$ will necessarily introduce systematic errors into our galaxy luminosity estimates. \cite{Miscentering} find that about $70\%$ of the \redmapper{} clusters are well centered at the most probable central galaxy reported in \redmapper{}.
-However, the mean probability of the most probable centrals in \redmapper{} is $86\%$, which indicates that the redmapper centering probability is biased.
+However, the mean probability of the most probable centrals in \redmapper{} is $86\%$, which indicates that the \redmapper\ centering probability is biased.
 To quantify the resulting systematic uncertainty, we decrease the largest centering probability of each cluster in \redmapper{} catalog by $16\%$ and increase the second largest centering probability by $16\%$.
 We remeasure the conditional luminosity function and we refit our model.
-We then quote half of the difference between the best-fit parameters with and without centering correction as the systematic errors.
+We then quote half of the difference between the best-fit parameters with and without centering correction as the systematic error.

-Since the reason for the miscentering is unclear, we are uncertain of what the direction that miscentering shifts our parameters to.
-For instance, if miscentering happens by randomly centering on satellite galaxies, one would expect the presence of miscentering leads to an increase of the scatter of the central galaxy luminosity estimate.
-However, if miscentering happens preferencially in clusters where the central galaxy is faint, and the incorrectly chosen center is bright, then we would expect miscentering to decrease the apparent scatter in luminosity at fixed halo mass.
+We are uncertain of what direction that miscentering shifts our parameters to.
+For instance, if miscentering happens by randomly centering on satellite galaxies, one would expect the presence of miscentering to lead to an increase in the scatter of the central galaxy luminosity.
+However, if miscentering happens preferentially in clusters where the central galaxy is faint, and the incorrectly chosen center is bright, then we would expect miscentering to decrease the apparent scatter in luminosity at fixed halo mass.
 Because of the lack of clear directionality, we shift the best-fit value to the middle of the best-fit values from both of our analyses (with and without the $P_{cen}$ corrections).
 Note this implies that either limit (no correction, or full correction) is one systematic error away.